frictionlessdata/docs/references/tableschema-py.md

 Save schema descriptor to target destination.

 - `target (str)` - path where to save a descriptor
-- `(exceptions.TableSchemaException)` - raises any error occured in the process
+- `(exceptions.TableSchemaException)` - raises any error that occurs during the process
 - `(bool)` - returns true on success

 ### Field